Cochlear Implant technology has made hearing loss treatable for people of all ages

 • Private Health Insurance (silver level or higher) should cover the full cost of the external speech processor and the implant, as well as a significant portion of the surgical and anaesthetic fees, and all of the hospital costs (unless there is an excess on the policy).

-There are also audiology fees for the switch on and on going mapping appointments (usually 6-8 appointments ion the first year, then annually thereafter, each 1-2 hours).
+There are also audiology fees for the switch on and on going mapping appointments (usually 6-8 appointments in the first year, then annually thereafter, each 1-2 hours).

 If you require further information please call the rooms on